samuelhbne/proxy-xray/README.md

 ### NOTE5

-- curl should return the VPN server address given above if SOCKS5/HTTP proxy works properly.
+- curl should return the Xray server address given above if SOCKS5/HTTP proxy works properly.
 - dig should return resolved IP recorders of twitter.com if DNS server works properly.
 - Whois should return "OrgId: TWITT".
 That means the IP address returned from dig query belongs to twitter.com indeed, hence untaminated.
 - Whois was actually running inside the proxy container through the proxy tunnel to avoid potential access blocking.